arve0/metalsmith-changed/README.md

 ## metalsmith-changed-ctimes.json
 `metalsmith-changed-ctimes.json` is written to your `src` folder upon every build. `metalsmith-changed` takes ctimes from `files[n].stats.ctime`, so if your plugin creates files with `.stats.ctime`, `metalsmith-changed` can be used  with it.

-Files which does not have `stats.ctime` is ignored.
+Files without `stats.ctime` are always built.

 ## forcePattern